-The BOFAS Education Committee sponsor and organise three different courses:
+The BOFAS Education Committee sponsor and organise three principles courses per year:

 BOFAS Principles Courses:

 These courses are aimed at Higher Surgical Trainees / ST3 onwards and are designed to teach the core of Foot and Ankle surgery in an informal and interactive environment.

 The emphasis is on clinical examination cases, discussion groups and typical day-to-day clinic scenarios.

 Although not an exam preparation course, content is taught to the standard expected in the FRCS(Tr & Orth) exam; that of a day-one non-specialist orthopaedic consultant.